agathoklisx/libved/README.md

   opinion it should be used in the cases where is significant, as a delimiter, or in the Makefile's; the way it is being used by the coders is an abuse (imho).
-  So, i'd rather give my time (with low priority though) to split those two different concepts (though I should fix this thing!!! [update: and should be fixed, as from the first (hard physical and mentally) days of September of 2019).
+  So, i'd rather give my time (with low priority though) to split those two different concepts (though I should fix this thing!!!

-  The first level or better the zero level, the actual editor code:
+    [update: and should be fixed, as from the first (hard physical and mentally) days of September of 2019).

+    [update at Mon 20 Jul 2020] do not trust much the above statement (some glitches exist under certain conditions with tabs in the current line).

+  My wish before some time is to work in the tiny abstraction level that will offer the basic functionality of an editor:

     - inserting/deleting lines (this should meet or extend ed specifications)
     - line operations where line as:
       An array of characters that provide information or methods about the actual num bytes used to consist each character, the utf8 representation and the width of that character.
       Line operations: inserting/deleting/replacing..., based on that type.
     - /undo/redo

-    - basically the ed interface; which at the beginning coexisted happily with the visual one (at some point too much code were written at once and which it should have been adjusted to both interfaces; but the abstraction level wasn't enough abstracted for this, so i had to move on).
+  Basically the ed interface, which at the beginning coexisted with the visual one (at some point too much code were written at once, and the abstraction level wans't enough capable to handle both interfaces, so i had to move on).
-      But it is a much much simpler editor to implement, since there is absolutely no need to handle the output or|and to set the pointer to the right line at the current column, pointing to the right byte index of the edited byte[s] (it is very natural such an interface to over complicate the code and such code to have bugs).
+  But it is a much much much simpler editor to implement, since there is absolutely no need to handle the output or|and to set the pointer to the exact right line at the current column, pointing to the right byte index of the edited byte[s] (it is very natural such an interface to over complicate the code and such code to have then bugs).

-      From my humble experience, the worst bug that can happen is to have a false interpretation of the position, so you actually edit something else than what you thing you edit.
+  From my humble experience and IMHO, the worst bug that can happen in an editor is to give the false interpretation of the pointer position, so the user actually edit something else than what he thinks he edit.

-  And the second level the obvious one (the above mentioned bugged one).

   Acknowledgments, references and inspiration (besides the already mentioned):